BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-09-01-kubernetes-prescaling-we-open-source-our-solution.md

 ## We rewrote everything in go

 Many open source projects we use are written in Golang.
-In addition, the DevOps/Cloud world is mostly centered on Go.
+In addition, the DevOps/Cloud world is mostly focused on Go.
 So, we decided to rewrite our prescaling solution in Go in order to make our teams more skilled in this language.
-The other objective was to make it cloud agnostic.
-In the Python version, we had an API part which stored prescaling events in a DynamoDB table, which made the solution AWS dependent.
-The prescaling being Kubernetes oriented, we had thought in the first versions in Python to store these events in Custom Resources (CRD) but due to lack of time, we did not implement it.
+The other goal was to make it cloud agnostic.
+In the Python version, we had an API part that stored prescaling events in a DynamoDB table, which made the solution dependent on AWS.
+Since prescaling is Kubernetes oriented, we had thought in the first versions in Python to store these events in Custom Resources (CRD) but due to lack of time, we did not implement it.
 We took advantage of the redesign to implement it and remove the dependency with AWS DynamoDB.

 We also wanted to simplify the project.
 In the first versions, we had two bricks: one containing the exporter and another the API.
 We merged both applications into one monolith.
 The API is CRUD which allows managing CRD events.